-During the dry season IOP (September 1 - October 10, 2014), two types of coordinated flights were carried out: one flight in cloud-free condition (September 9) and two flights with clouds present (September 21 and October 1).
+During the dry season IOP (1 September-10 October 2014), two types of coordinated flights were carried out: one flight in the cloud-free condition (9 September) and two flights with clouds present (21 September and 1 October).
 In this study, we compare the measurements for both coordinated flight patterns.
-The discussion is mainly focused on the flights under cloud-free conditions on September 9 and the flight with clouds present on September 21, as shown in figure 1.
-The other coordinated flight on October 1 is included in the supplemental document.
+The discussion is mainly focused on the flights under cloud-free conditions on 9 September and the flight with clouds present on 21 September, as shown in Fig. 1.
+The other coordinated flight on 1 October is included in the Supplement (Sect.
+S1, Figs. S1, S2, S7, and S8).

-For the cloud-free coordinated flight, the G1 took off first and orbited around an area from the planned rendezvous point until HALO arrived in sight.
-It then coordinated with HALO and performed a wing-to-wing maneuver along straight legs around 500 m above sea level, as shown in Figure 2.
-The normal G1 average sampling speed is 100 m s-1, and the normal HALO average sampling speed is 200 m s-1.
-During the coordinated flight on September 9, both aircraft also adjusted their normal sampling speed by about 50 m s-1 so that they could fly side by side.
+For the cloud-free coordinated flight on 9 September, the G1 took off first and orbited around an area from the planned rendezvous point until HALO arrived in sight.
+It then coordinated with HALO and performed a wing-to-wing maneuver along straight legs around 500 m above sea level, as shown in Fig. 2.
+The normal G1 average sampling speed is 100 m s^{-1} , and the normal HALO average sampling speed is 200 m s^{-1} .
+During the coordinated flight on 9 September, both aircraft also adjusted their normal sampling speed by about 50 m s^{-1} so that they could fly side by side.